-Figure 3 Lucky Strike geology and drill hole plan view highlighting key recent (oxide and primary) and earlier drill intersections.
-The opportunity to extend the system is shown by the yellow open symbols (refer to Figures 4 & 5 for drill sections 2 and 4).
+Figure 3 Lucky Strike geology and drill hole plan view highlighting key recent and earlier drill intersections.
+Note LEFA 229 to right side of Figure.
+The opportunity to extend the system is shown by the yellow open symbols (refer to Figure 4 for drill section 9).

-The 1m results continue to enhance and deliver robust, broad gold intersections from the sections drilled (Table 1), and further support the developing geological model of a semi-coherent plunging high-grade component to the multiple BIF units that forms a broad 140m thick package.
-Importantly, the recent results further enhance the oxide gold mineralisation in another new hanging wall BIF (refer LEFR090 & LEFR087) unit that is open along strike and at depth.
+The results from the recent program continue to enhance and deliver robust, broad gold intersections from the sections drilled, and further support the developing geological model of a semi-coherent plunging high-grade component to the folded multiple BIF units.
+Importantly, the recent results also continue to enhance and extend the shallow oxide gold mineralisation to the west of the Pipe Fault.